Chukak/hash-table/readme.md

 ```

 ### Delete table
-To delete table call `tb_delete_hash_table` function.
+To delete table call the `tb_delete_hash_table` function.
 Pass the table as the first parameter.
 ```c
 tb_delete_hash_table(table);
 ```